BKMbigo/VisioZoezi/README.md

 Camera capture is achieved using [Camera X](https://developer.android.com/training/camerax) on Android and [Webcam Capture](https://github.com/sarxos/webcam-capture) on desktop JVM's.
 The use of Webcam Capture, requires the use of Swing Panel, which overlays over Compose Components, thus disabling preview of pose detection results.

 ### Pose Estimation
 The project was aimed at utilizing computer vision techniques, particularly pose estimation and classification to assist in fitness tracking.
 Pose estimation utilizes [Movenet Singlepose Lightning](https://tfhub.dev/google/movenet/singlepose/lightning/4) to infer human pose from images captures from the camera.
 The model was implemented using [Kotlin-DL](https://github.com/Kotlin/kotlindl) and [DeepLearningJava](https://djl.ai/s) on JVM.
-The use of different frameworks was due to issues encountered while using one framework to instantiating models on different frameworks.
+The use of different frameworks was due to issues encountered while using one framework to instantiating models on different platforms.

-#